 New from DSV, Lumen is the top performing variety on the new Descriptive List.
-It features the highest gross output 105% ensuring maximum return for growers.
+It features the second highest gross output 106% ensuring maximum return for growers.
 Lumen was grown commercially for the first time in 2017.
 It took significant market share in 2018 producing some impressive yields, with many who were new to growing spring oilseed rape.

 |Gross Output (%)||Seed Yield (%)||Oil Content (%)||Maturity (1-9)|

 The very early maturity is also an attractive feature for growers hoping to get the crop harvested before a change in weather conditions.
 Lumen is relatively short (138cm) with excellent stem characteristics.